Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Rare K and B Decays

 \subsection{Effective Hamiltonians for $\kpn$ and $\klpn$}

-\unboldmath These decays have been with us already for more than twenty years and the world of particle physics is waiting for their precise measurements.
-A review published in 2008 \cite{Buras:2004uu} summarizes the status of two years ago.
-More recent developments are presented below and in \cite{Buras:2010wr}.
+\unboldmath These decays have been with us already for more than forty years and the world of particle physics is waiting for their precise measurements.
+The first detailed review was published in 2008 \cite{Buras:2004uu}.
+More recent developments are presented below and in my book \cite{Buras:2020xsm}.

 The effective Hamiltonian for $\kpn$ can be written as

 The index $l$=$e$, $\mu$, $\tau$ denotes the lepton flavour.
 The dependence on the charged lepton mass resulting from the box-graph is negligible for the top contribution.
 In the charm sector this is the case only for the electron and the muon but not for the $\tau$-lepton.